imkumar77/Predictive-Workforce-Analytics-Strategy-for-Employee-Retention/README.md

-# Predictive-Workforce-Analytics-Strategy-for-Employee-Retention
-Novotel implements predictive analytics to enhance employee retention.
-By analyzing data and developing personalized interventions, they create a stable workforce, ultimately boosting customer satisfaction and business success.
-# 🧠 Predictive Workforce Analytics for Employee Retention - Novotel Case Study
+# Predictive Workforce Analytics for Employee Retention - Novotel Case Study

 This project is based on my MBA thesis and focuses on the use of predictive analytics to understand and improve employee retention at Novotel, a global leader in the hospitality industry.
 Using data-driven insights and machine learning models, we identify patterns of attrition and recommend personalized interventions.

 ---

-## ✅ Project Overview
+## Project Overview

 High employee turnover is a major challenge in the hospitality industry.
 This project leverages historical employee data and predictive modeling to forecast attrition and suggest retention strategies.
 The analysis is based on data from Novotel and covers demographics, job roles, satisfaction, compensation, and more.

 ---

-## 🎯 Objectives
+## Objectives

 - Analyze factors contributing to employee turnover.
 - Use machine learning models to predict attrition risk.